 Interestingly, this theory may have come about because of studies looking at neuroplasticity (the ability of the brain to adapt) and the effects of brain damage.

-Studies have literally proven instances when people with missing sections of their right hemisphere have learned to process emotion, and people with missing bits from their left hemisphere are still able to process speech and language.
+Studies have literally proven instances when people with missing sections of their right hemisphere have learned to process emotion.
+People with missing bits from their left hemisphere are still able to process speech and language.
 OK, so these people with damage to their brains might not perform these functions as well as the average person – but they provide compelling evidence that, actually, how we think or what we are capable of has nothing to do with which side of our brain is more “dominant”.

 Maybe a less scientific, but more relatable assessment of the left-brain vs right-brain argument, is the simple fact that many people identify with both left-brained and right-brained characteristics or traits.
 The reality is that we probably use whichever side of our brain (left or right) that is best suited to meet the demand of whatever it is we’re doing.
 So, when you’re having a conversation with a friend who’s struggling with their personal life – you’re more likely to tap into your empathetic right brain.
 Whereas, if you’ve been asked to run some statistical analysis, you’re definitely going to need some left-brain power!